 First, trim off the tail and top of each radish.
 Scrub them with a vegetable brush and slice in half.
 Dice each half into 1-inch cubes.
 They don’t have to perfect…mine definitely weren’t!

-Add a little bit more butter (if desired), some lemon zest, and 1 tsp of rosemary.
+Add a little bit more butter (if desired), some lemon zest, and 1 teaspoon of rosemary.
 Cook for a couple more minutes, remove from heat, serve, and enjoy!

 The radishes lose some of their bite while they’re cooking, and the final result is a simply delicious combination of fresh flavors!